 - Some water playgrounds prefer swim diapers for the little ones.

-- Hours: The time the water gets turned on and off can vary depending on the crowd, weather, and particular park, but hours seem to run something like 10 to dusk at most spots, with the water going on as long as it's hot out, even before Memorial Day in some cases.
+- Hours: The time the water gets turned on and off can vary depending on the crowd, weather, and particular park, but hours usually run from 10am to dusk at most spots, with the water going on as long as it's hot out, even before Memorial Day in some cases.
 Daily hours typically start when school lets out; otherwise it's weekends only.

-This article first published in 2012 but has been updated for 2017.
+This article first published in 2012 and is updated annually.